HomeFinanceElectronic Funds Transfer: Definition, Types, and Benefits

 ATM transactions are a popular form of electronic funds transfer (EFT) payment method.
 Whenever you withdraw or deposit money from an ATM, you are essentially conducting an EFT payment via ATM transaction.

 These transactions can be carried out at banks, retail stores, or even outdoor kiosks situated across the world.
-Although some ATMs charge a fee for their services, most ATM transactions conducted through your own bank are usually free.
+Although some ATMs charge a fee for their services, most ATM transactions conducted through your bank are usually free.

 ACH Transfer

-ACH transfer offers a safe and inexpensive way to transfer funds between the banks and financial institutions in the United States.
+ACH transfer offers a safe and inexpensive way to transfer funds between banks and financial institutions in the United States.
 It functions similarly to wire transfers, but people and businesses usually use it for domestic transactions.

 An ACH transfer is a practical choice for individuals who aren’t in a hurry because you can anticipate your payments being processed in two to three business days.
 For a fee, ACH transfers can be routed within one day.
 This payment method is commonly used for payroll deposits, bill payments, and direct deposit transactions.